 Euphoria is an exaggerated feeling of elation.
 Opioids activate the mu and kappa receptors and initially induce feelings of euphoria.
-Although opioids create euphoria and decrease pain perception, their pleasurable effect contributes to drug abuse.
+Although opioids create euphoria and decrease pain perception, their pleasurable effect contributes to drug misuse.

 Opioids stimulate the oculomotor nerve and cause miosis by constricting the pupils to "pinpoint" sizes.
 Keep bright lights during the daytime to compensate for impaired vision related to miosis.

 Opioids depress the central nervous system (CNS).
 Symptoms include drowsiness, mental clouding, impaired attention and memory, slurred speech, and psychomotor retardation.
 Patients should be advised to avoid hazardous activities, such as driving. .
 In severe cases, opioid overdose symptoms may present as slow and shallow breathing, blue lips and fingernails, clammy skin, convulsions and coma, that may be fatal and will require emergency treatment.

 Yawning is an initial reaction to abstinence syndrome in patients highly dependent on opioids.
 Although the exact mechanism of yawning remains undetermined, a greater presence of opioid neurotransmitters decreases the frequency of yawning.
 Therefore, the sudden absence of opioids results in increased yawning.